 Amanda is on the composition faculty at University of Wisconsin-Milwaukees Peck School of the Arts, where she directs Contemporary Music Ensemble and teaches composition, theory, and experimental improvisation.
 She curates the series Sensoria: Experiments in Time-Based Media and Performance for INOVA - Institute of Visual Arts.
 She teaches composition with the Milwaukee Youth Symphony Orchestra, in collaboration with Present Music.
 Amanda holds a MA in Music Composition from Mills College, where she won the Elizabeth Crothers Mills Award, and studied composition and improvisation with Joëlle Léandre, Pauline Oliveros, Zeena Parkins, Roscoe Mitchell, and Fred Frith.
 An invested academic, she was a 2014 Transdisciplinary Challenge Fellow at Center for 21st Century Studies, researching the cross-disciplinary intersections of language.
-Last August she was a guest artist with Kulturamt BodenseeKreis' and Salem Artworks' International Residency Salem2Salem, at Castle Salem, in Bodensee, Germany.
+In both 2014 and 2015 she was a guest artist with Kulturamt BodenseeKreis' (Germany) and Salem Art Works' (New York) Salem2Salem International Artist Residency.